qir-alliance/qat/docs/src/QuickStart/running-qat.md

 operations and pure quantum circuits.
 In this section we will concentrate on showing how to use this feature.
 If you are interested in the

-TODO(tfr): Write this section once the cicruit separation has been revised.
+TODO(tfr): Write this section once the circuit separation has been revised.